MicrosoftDocs/fabric-docs/docs/real-time-intelligence/database-shortcut.md

 ---
 title: Create a database shortcut
-description: Learn how to create a database shortcut to data in another KQL Database or in Azure Data Explorer in Real-Time Analytics. ms.reviewer: sharmaanshul ms.author: yaschust
+description: Learn how to create a database shortcut to data in another KQL Database or in Azure Data Explorer in Real-Time Intelligence. ms.reviewer: sharmaanshul ms.author: yaschust
 author: YaelSchuster
 ms.topic: how-to
 ms.custom:
   - ignite-2023
-ms.date: 04/16/2024
+ms.date: 04/21/2024
 ms.search.form: KQL Database
-#Customer intent: To create a database shortcut in Real-Time Analytics.
+#Customer intent: To create a database shortcut in Real-Time Intelligence.
 ---
 # Create a database shortcut

-A database shortcut in Real-Time Analytics is an embedded reference within a KQL database to a source database.
+A database shortcut in Real-Time Intelligence is an embedded reference within a KQL database to a source database.
 The source database can be one of the following:

-* A KQL Database in Real-Time Analytics
+* A KQL Database in Real-Time Intelligence
 * An Azure Data Explorer database

 The behavior exhibited by the database shortcut is similar to that of a [follower database](/azure/data-explorer/follower).

 ## When is a database shortcut useful?

-If you have data in an Azure Data Explorer database and want to use this data in Real-Time Analytics, you can create a database shortcut to expose this data.
+If you have data in an Azure Data Explorer database and want to use this data in Real-Time Intelligence, you can create a database shortcut to expose this data.
 This feature is also useful to segregate compute resources to protect a production environment from nonproduction use cases.
 A database shortcut can also be used to associate the costs with the party that runs queries on the data.

 ## How does a database shortcut work?

-The owner of the source database, the data provider, shares the database with the creator of the shortcut in Real-Time Analytics, the data consumer.
+The owner of the source database, the data provider, shares the database with the creator of the shortcut in Real-Time Intelligence, the data consumer.
 The owner and the creator can be the same person.

 The database shortcut is attached in read-only mode, making it possible to view and run queries on the data that was ingested into the source Azure Data Explorer database.
 The database shortcut synchronizes changes in the source database.
 Because of the synchronization, there's a data lag of a few seconds to a few minutes in data availability.
 The length of the time lag depends on the overall size of the source database metadata.